 Steel in Construction: Life Cycle Analysis and Module D

-LCA - Life cycle analysis or assessment, now a common method for all resources and products, is of course also important for steel in construction.
+LCA - Life Cycle Analysis or Assessment, now a common method for all resources and products, is of course also important for steel in construction.
 ArcelorMittal is fully committed to promoting the sustainability of steel.
-LCAs in the construction industry will now include the so called "Module D" which considers the end of life recycling possibilities of construction materials in general and metals and steel products in particular.
+LCAs in the construction industry now include the so called 'Module D' which considers the end-of-life recycling possibilities of construction materials in general and metals and steel products in particular.

 What is LCA?

 The procedures of LCA are part of the International Standards Organisation (ISO) 14040 series of standards.
-LCA provides a methodology to take into account the environmental impacts of the manufacturing processes of a product, the extraction of the raw materials used by these processes, the use and maintenance of the product by the consumer, its end–of-life (recycling, reuse or disposal) as well as the various methods of transport occurring between every link of the chain.
-Below pic.
-1
+LCA provides a methodology that takes into account the environmental impacts of the manufacturing processes of a product, the extraction of the raw materials used by these processes, the use and maintenance of the product by the consumer, and its end–of-life (recycling, reuse, or disposal), as well as the various methods of transport occurring between every link of the chain.

 LCA for steel products

 At ArcelorMittal, safe, sustainable steel has long been our tagline.
-A life-cycle approach translates the relatively high input of energy and associated emissions of the transformation process from units of mass into units of functionality (i.e. “functional equivalence”, e.g. the same load bearing capacity over certain length for different beam solutions).
+A life-cycle approach translates the relatively high input of energy and associated emissions of the transformation process from units of mass into units of functionality (i.e. functional equivalence - the same load bearing capacity over certain lengths for different beam solutions).

-Our advanced high strength steels showcase their premium structural performance over conventional steels or competitive materials in Life Cycle Assessment (LCA) benchmarks measured over unit of functionality.
+Our advanced high strength steels showcase their premium structural performance over conventional steels or competitive materials in LCA benchmarks measured over unit of functionality.

-In Europe, an environmental product declaration (EPD) is a standardized way of quantifying the environmental impact of a product or system following Life Cycle Analysis.
+In Europe, an Environmental Product Declaration (EPD) is a standardised way of quantifying the environmental impact of a product or system following LCA.

-For us as a steelmaker, it is also strategically important to demonstrate this life-style approach - in terms of governments and policies – so that the long service-life, re-use and multi-recycling characteristics of steel are adequately appreciated and measured.
+For us as steelmakers, it is also strategically important to demonstrate this life style approach - in terms of governments and policies – so that the long service life, re-use, and multi-recycling characteristics of steel are adequately appreciated and measured.

 However, a recurring point of contention in the tools used to define these government policies is how to quantify the environmental benefits of recycling.